Our Expertise

 Others are investors attracted by the relatively low real estate prices and bargains offered by the real estate market, or by the opportunity of applying for a Golden VISA in Greece when buying real estate

-Your lawyer will then advise the notary on drafting the deed and accompany you to his office for its execution.
+We then advise the notary on drafting the deed and accompany you to his office for its execution.
 Suppose you cannot be present when the contract is signed at the notary.
-In that case, your lawyer can also sign the act on your behalf, acting as your legal representative.
+In that case, a lawyer can also sign the act on your behalf, acting as your legal representative.

-Finally, your lawyer will take care of the last critical step required to finalize the transfer of ownership of the property.
+Finally, as your real estate lawyer we will take care of the last critical step required to finalize the transfer of ownership of the property.
 Under Greek real estate law, the transfer of ownership of property only occurs when the deed is registered at the local land registry in the name of the purchaser and never before.

 Don’t hesitate to get in touch with us if you are looking for a Greek real estate lawyer.